juju/docs/src/en/commands.md

    DEPRECATED: Interact with charms.

-Flags:
+   **Options:**

---description  (= false)
+   _--description  (= false)_

    Show short description of plugin, if any

--h, --help  (= false)
+   _-h, --help  (= false)_

    Show help on a command or other topic.

    **Details:**

-   This command is DEPRECATED since Juju 2.3.x, please use 'juju charm-resources' instead.
-   "juju charm" is the the juju CLI equivalent of the "charm" command used by charm authors, though only applicable functionality is mirrored.
+   This command is DEPRECATED since Juju 2.3.x.
+Use the `charm-resources` command instead. `juju charm` is the Juju CLI equivalent of the `charm` command used by charm authors, though only applicable functionality is mirrored.
+The `charm` command is available via Charm Tools.

-   commands:
+   Sub-commands:

-             help           - Show help on a command or other topic.

-             list-resources - Alias for 'resources'.
+      help           - Show help on a command or other topic. list-resources - Alias for 'resources'.

-             resources      - DEPRECATED: Display the resources for a charm in the charm store.
+      resources      - DEPRECATED: Display the resources for a charm in the Charm Store.

 ^# charm-resources